miakizu/fspermtoggle/README.md

-# fspermtoggle
+### Fullscreen Permission Prompt Script
-A simple tampermonkey script that prompts the user before allowing a website to enter fullscreen mode, with memory capabilities.
+A Tampermonkey script that asks for confirmation before a website enters fullscreen.
+Option to remember allowed sites, storing them in localStorage.